Everything has a hierarchy or ranking, from your workplace to the church, and even Nigeria’s citizenship.

 The Chief Justice of Nigeria (CJN) is the number five citizen in Nigeria.
 He presides over the Supreme Court and the National Judicial Council.

-Interestingly, the Chief Justice cannot be sacked except by death, retirement or impeachment by the Senate.
+Interestingly, the Chief Justice can never be removed from power except by death, retirement or impeachment by the Senate.

 You can be part of Zikoko Citizen’s cool community that talks about politics, governance and policies.
 Join the tribe here.